 Analysis / Bias

-Media Bias Fact Check does not independently label a source as a hate group, rather we link to others who have.
-Below are links that highlights the American Free Press’ connection to hate and antisemitism.
+Media Bias Fact Check does not independently label a source as a hate group; instead, we link to others who have.
+Below are links highlighting the American Free Press’ connection to hate and antisemitism.

-Overall, we rate American Free Press an extreme right biased, tin foil hat level source based on promotion of conspiracies, racism, antisemitism and being labeled a hate group by numerous sources.
-(D. Van Zandt 8/18/2016) Updated (10/26/2019)
+Overall, we rate American Free Press an extreme right-biased, tin foil hat level source based on the promotion of conspiracies, racism, antisemitism, and being labeled a hate group by numerous sources.
+(D. Van Zandt 8/18/2016) Updated (01/04/2021)